lothar100/Personal-Website/README.md

 **Unresolved design flaw:** The sign-in request should be handled by a POST action rather than a GET action.
 Using a GET action leaves path history with parameters in the browser.
 For now this is okay because sensitive information in the path is encrypted and the two-factor code is time sensitive.
 This only leaves a 30 second window of vulnerability on the browser that was used to successfuly sign-in.
 When using a POST action the authentication state was being stored by the HttpContext of the server and not the client.
 This would result in an unauthorized status following the redirect to the main page.
 I'm unsure if this is a flaw within Blazor or the way I've structured the request.
 (If you know how to resolve this issue please email me at pete.langevoort@gmail.com)

->**Sign-in Process:**
+>**Sign-in Process:**\
->-- Clear any existing external cookie
+>- Clear any existing external cookie\
->-- Verify two-factor code
+>- Verify two-factor code\
->-- Verify password
+>- Verify password\
->-- If verification was successful, the user's identity profile will be created and consumed by Microsoft.AspNetCore.Authentication SignInAsync method.
+>- If verification was successful, the user's identity profile will be created and consumed by Microsoft.AspNetCore.Authentication SignInAsync method.\

 ###### `[Login.cshtml.cs]`
 ```cs